redis/redis-doc/topics/sentinel.md

 Using this configuration the Redis 3 in the above example will become unavailable after 10 seconds.
 When the partition heals, the Sentinel 3 configuration will converge to the new one, and Client B will be able to fetch a valid configuration and continue.

-In general Redis + Sentinel as a whole are a an **eventually consistent system** where the merge function is **last failover wins**, and the data from old masters are discarded to replicate the data of the current master, so there is always a window for losing acknowledged writes.
+In general Redis + Sentinel as a whole are an **eventually consistent system** where the merge function is **last failover wins**, and the data from old masters are discarded to replicate the data of the current master, so there is always a window for losing acknowledged writes.
 This is due to Redis asynchronous replication and the discarding nature of the "virtual" merge function of the system.
 Note that this is not a limitation of Sentinel itself, and if you orchestrate the failover with a strongly consistent replicated state machine, the same properties will still apply.
 There are only two ways to avoid losing acknowledged writes:

 1. Use synchronous replication (and a proper consensus algorithm to run a replicated state machine).